 Virginia has been quoted in the New York Times, Newsweek and the Wall Street Journal and is regularly quoted in many local news articles and publications.
 She has been interviewed by CNN and has been invited for local television appearances.
 She is regularly asked to speak at numerous conferences and seminars and has published a vast array of scholarly works on US tax issues, some of which have been referenced by other attorneys or organizations both to the US courts and US Congress.

-Virginia has been a member of the New York Bar since 1984 and is also admitted to practice before the United States Tax Court.
+Virginia, an active member of the New York Bar, was admitted to the Bar in 1984; she is also admitted to practice before the United States Tax Court.
 She has over 30 years of experience specializing in US and international tax planning as well as international commercial transactions.
 She has been based in Dubai since 2001; prior to that time she worked in Hong Kong for 15 years as a US tax consultant for international law firms, major banks (including HSBC) international accounting firms (Deloitte) and trust companies.
 Early in her career she worked in New York with the top-tier international law firm, Willkie Farr & Gallagher.

-Virginia serves on the Professional Tax Advisory Council, American Citizens Abroad, Geneva, Switzerland.
+Virginia served for a number of years on the Professional Tax Advisory Council, American Citizens Abroad, Geneva, Switzerland up until the time that the Council was formally disbanded in 2017.
 She was a guest lecturer at the University of Hong Kong, LL.M Program (Law Department) and served as an adjunct Business Law professor at the American University of Dubai and at the American University of Sharjah where she also taught the legal / ethical aspects of internet law and internet based transactions.

 Virginia is also an accomplished author having published 3 children’s books while living in Hong Kong.